 - 1/2 teaspoon of freshly cracked black pepper, or to taste

-- Couple of dashes of crushed red pepper flakes, optional
+- 2 teaspoons of crushed red pepper flakes, or to taste, optional

-In a large glass bowl, whisk together the vinegar, olive oil, sugar, salt, pepper and red pepper flakes until well blended.
+In a large bowl, whisk together the vinegar, olive oil, sugar, salt, pepper and red pepper flakes until well blended.
 Remove the corn from the cob and add to the dressing.
-Top with the onion, bell pepper and parsley.
+Top with the onion, bell pepper, tomatoes with their juices and parsley.
 Toss, taste and adjust seasonings, especially the salt.
 Refrigerate for a minimum of 2 hours, stirring occasionally.
-Just before serving, add the tomatoes and toss.

 Requires Adobe Reader - download it free!©Deep South Dish